AZ Alkmaar: 1972–1985: Molenaar years

 Partially through the hiring of expensive foreign players, the new club soon acquired large debts.
 In 1972, the Molenaar brothers bailed it out and invested heavily in the club, to the point that AZ '67 were successful in the late 1970s and early '80s, regularly playing European football from 1977 to 1982 while also winning three KNVB Cups over that period.

-After four close league campaigns, AZ finally became Dutch champions in 1981, becoming the only team other than the "big three" of Ajax, Feyenoord and PSV to do so in a 44-year period spanning from 1965 to 2009 (when AZ once again won the league title).
+After four close league campaigns, AZ '67 finally became Dutch champions in 1981, becoming the only team other than the "big three" of Ajax, Feyenoord and PSV to do so in a 44-year period spanning from 1965 to 2009 (when AZ once again won the league title).
 They won the title with overwhelming power, winning 27 of 34 matches and only losing once, while scoring a club record 101 goals and conceding just 30.
-That same season, AZ reached the final of the UEFA Cup, losing 5–4 on aggregate to Ipswich Town.
+That same season, AZ '67 reached the final of the UEFA Cup, losing 5–4 on aggregate to Ipswich Town.
 The next year, in the European Cup, they lost in the second round 3–2 on aggregate to Liverpool.

-Georg Keßler was AZ's manager over most of these years (1978–82), while star players included: Kees Kist, the club's highest ever goalscorer with 212 goals and the first ever Dutchman to win the European Golden Boot in 1979 when he scored 34 goals in a season; Jan Peters, who played 120 matches for AZ during this period scoring 30 goals from midfield; and Hugo Hovenkamp, who played 239 matches in defence for AZ from 1975 to 1983, as well as receiving 31 caps for the Netherlands national team from 1977 to 1983 and playing each match in UEFA Euro 1980 while an AZ player.
-Additional stars included John Metgod, who spent six years at AZ playing 195 matches as a defender, scoring 26 goals including a goal against Ipswich Town in the final of the UEFA Cup.
+Georg Keßler was AZ's manager over most of these years (1978–82), while star players included: Kees Kist, the club's highest ever goalscorer with 212 goals and the first ever Dutchman to win the European Golden Boot in 1979 when he scored 34 goals in a season; Jan Peters, who played 120 matches for AZ '67 during this period scoring 30 goals from midfield; and Hugo Hovenkamp, who played 239 matches in defence for AZ '67 from 1975 to 1983, as well as receiving 31 caps for the Netherlands national team from 1977 to 1983 and playing each match in UEFA Euro 1980 while an AZ '67 player.
+Additional stars included John Metgod, who spent six years at AZ '67 playing 195 matches as a defender, scoring 26 goals including a goal against Ipswich Town in the final of the UEFA Cup.
 Like Hovenkamp, Metgod was also included in the Dutch squad for Euro 1980.
-Meanwhile, Danish forward Kristen Nygaard spent ten years at AZ, scoring 104 goals in 363 matches between 1972 and 1982.
+Meanwhile, Danish forward Kristen Nygaard spent ten years at AZ '67, scoring 104 goals in 363 matches between 1972 and 1982.

 1985–1993: Interim years

 Co-owner Cees Molenaar died in 1979.
-AZ's fortunes deteriorated after his brother, Klaas Molenaar, left the club in 1985.
+AZ'67's fortunes deteriorated after his brother, Klaas Molenaar, left the club in 1985.
+The club's name was shortened to just AZ in 1986.
 After several mid-table finishes in previous seasons, AZ was relegated in 1988 from the Eredivisie, ending the season on 28 points from 34 matches and falling to the Eerste Divisie due to the superior goal difference of Roda JC.
 This relegation was significant since it occurred just seven years after the club's historic domestic double and marked the end of AZ's first period of success in Dutch football.
 Following this, AZ spent much of the next decade in the second tier, struggling to find a return to the top flight.